-A common question – and surprisingly difficult to answer.
-To start with, it’s a question of realising that each has two entirely different effects.
+A common question, and surprisingly tricky to answer.
+To start with, it’s a question of realising that cold and heat have two entirely different effects: blocking and healing.

-Both cold and warmth (or even moderate heat) act as pain ‘blockers’ – in other words, rather like rubbing a stubbed toe, they ‘distract’ the brain from feeling the usual pain or ache.
-But both do something else too.
+Both cold and warmth act as pain blockers.
+In other words, rather like rubbing a stubbed toe, they distract the brain from feeling the usual pain or ache.
+But they do something else too.

-Warmth can relax the muscles and allow blood to flow through better.
-This is especially useful when muscle tension itself is causing the ache or pain, and there is no inflammation.
+Warmth is good for muscles.
+It can relax them, allowing greater blood flow.
+This is especially useful when muscle tension is causing the ache or pain, and there is no inflammation.

-A neat way of remembering all this is to think: warmth is good for me when movement makes me feel better, and cold is good for me when I’d rather not move because of the pain!
+A neat way of remembering all this is: warmth is right when movement makes you feel better, and cold is right when you would rather not move because of the pain.

-Summary: both cold and warmth (or moderate heat) have different and similar effects!
-And you can use both in different places at the same time – for example, a warm water bottle on an achy muscular area on one side of your back, and a cold source on a hot, sore other side.
+Both cold and warmth have different and similar effects.
+And you can use both in different places at the same time.
+For example, a warm water bottle on an achy muscular area on one side of your back, and a cold source on the hot, sore other side.

 Careful not to use too much heat over an already inflamed area.
 You might feel temporarily better, as the heat blocks the pain signals, but at the cost of increasing inflammation later on.